rdujardin/docs/pages/cloud/dedicated/changing-admin-password-on-windows/guide.it-it.md

 Metadata kept in Windows cache, refused to mount.
 Failed to mount '/dev/sda4': Operation not permitted The NTFS partition is in an unsafe state.
-Please resume and shutdown Windows fully (no hibernation or fast restarting), or mount the volume read-only with the 'ro' mount option.
+Please resume and shutdown Windows fully (no hibernazione or fast restarting), or mount the volume read-only with the 'ro' mount option.
 ```